Donor Profile

 What is the future of EU politics?

-The next European Parliament elections will be held in 2024, and could prove decisive for the future of European ODA.
 As the war in Ukraine continues, some Member States are showing resistance to allocating additional funding to the conflict.
-Similarly, the rise of eurosceptic and far-right parties in Member State governments could put a damper on the political will to pursue development cooperation at the European level.
+Similarly, the rise of eurosceptic and far-right parties in Member State governments as well as in the 2024 EU election could put a damper on the political will to pursue development cooperation at the European level.

 Budget